FuzionView/FV-Docs/source/PrepFV.rst

 * GeoReferenced/Digitized
 * Hand Drawn

-*See the Glossary for descriptions of each Accuracy Value*

 DESCRIPTION: Optional text to be displayed to provide additional information.

+*See the Glossary for more detailed descriptions.*